 There are magnetic hills, said to pull cars and other large magnetic objects to certain locations.
 Still, researchers have found out that these are not magnetic irregularities as much as a topographical illusion.

-Do you have any interesting or fun facts about magnets that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about magnets?
+Share them in the comments below!